hjones20/fundamental-analysis/README.md

 ![alt text](https://github.com/hjones20/fundamental-analysis/blob/master/fundamental/images/EPS-scaled.png?raw=true)

 # References
-- All stock data is pulled from the FinancialModelingPrep API: https://financialmodelingprep.com/developer/docs/
+- All stock data is pulled from the FinancialModelingPrep API: https://financialmodelingprep.com/developer/docs/ <br/><br/>
-- The "Stability Graph" concept was taken from the great folks at Buffet Books.
-You can find their explanation of the concept here: https://www.buffettsbooks.com/how-to-invest-in-stocks/intermediate-course/lesson-20/
+- The "Stability Graph" concept was taken from the great folks at https://www.buffettsbooks.com.
+You can find their explanation of the concept here: https://www.buffettsbooks.com/how-to-invest-in-stocks/intermediate-course/lesson-20 <br/> <br/>
 - References for the Discounted Cash Flow methodology of valuation can be found in many places across the internet.
-Personally, I used the following Udemy course: https://www.udemy.com/course/advanced-value-investing/
+Personally, I used the following Udemy course: https://www.udemy.com/course/advanced-value-investing